manuelaidos123/IoT-Project/README.md

 5. run dht22_sim.py using docker or docker compose
 6. Open a new CLI terminal and execute python dhtt22_info_website.py to run the Python flask script
 7. open a browser Tab and copy and paste the link where the server is running
+8. to obtain a Dataframe click on Download CSV button to download a csv file and after that adapt the csv_files = glob.glob  line on graphicShow.py and execute python graphicShow.py on a new CLI terminal to get the Dataframe

 ### Docker Build